 NAACP Image Award – Hall of Fame Award

 Alberta Hunter had a tremendous influence on the blues genre.
-Her career as a blue singer spanned through almost the entire twentieth century.
+Her career as a Blues singer spanned through almost the entire twentieth century.
 At a young age she influenced greats such as Al Jolson and Sophie Tucker with her singing.
 Even blues great Bessie Smith decided to cover Alberta Hunters song.
-Hunter was not only a impeccable Blue singer she dominated the music writing scene as well and decided to push through ,while not only just sticking to her singing career, but a nursing career as well.
-She shows us that we don’t have to limit ourselves to one career but that we can choose to do whatever we desire.
-She went for her goals.
-Her hard work in blues and outside of it shines through.
+Hunter was not only an impeccable Blues singer, she dominated the music writing scene as well and decided to push through.
+She didn’t only just stick to her singing career, but had a nursing career as well.
+Alberta Hunter shows us that we don’t have to limit ourselves to one career, but that we can choose to do whatever we desire.
+Her hard work in blues and outside of it shined through for many centuries.